Brian Cardinal Bio: Stats, Contract, Wife & Net Worth

 This article was last updated by on

-Although he wasn’t a talented player, Cardinal always did extra things, taking charges and diving for a ball.
+Although he wasn’t talented, Cardinal always did extra things, taking charges and diving for a ball.
 So, he was named “the custodian” for his notorious playing style.

-Brian Cardinal is a former professional basketball player.
-Over his 12 years of NBA career, he had played for 6 professional basketball teams.
+Over 12 years of his NBA career, he has played for 6 professional basketball teams.

 Since retiring from NBA, Cardinal is still contributing to basketball by mentoring future generations.

-To find more about Cardinal and his life stays with us till the end.
-But at first, let’s look at some quick facts.
+To find out more about Cardinal, his life stays with us until the end.
+But first, let’s look at some quick facts.

 Name Brian Lee Cardinal